 You should also be careful when using products that contain THC.

-THC is very harmful to cats above a certain dose.
+THC is very harmful to cats above a certain amount.
 If you’re using legal CBD oil, including full-spectrum CBD oil, it will contain 0.3% or less THC, which is not enough to cause harm.

 Does CBD Do Anything For Cats?